HarshikaAgr/GirlHacks-hack/README.md

-Building a project for GirlHacks 2024 hackathon.
+//Build a project for GirlHacks 2024 hackathon.